Not for our time, but for all time.

 Not for all people, but for our people.

 The Civil Right is about traditional Southern culture, civility and stability, and the social/political system that results from it.
 What, exactly, does the Civil Right believe?
-See the FAQ page.
+The foundation can be found in the idea of Freedom of Association.
+For other aspects, see the FAQ page.

 With its white background symbolizing purity and virtue, and its field of the Southern cross symbolizing the Lost Cause of The South, the Stainless Banner is a flag that accurately symbolizes the Civil Right.
 The flag, as representing the people and culture of those who founded The South, was called “The White Man’s Flag” by flag designer William Thompson – a sobriquet that was never widely accepted, but is now used by the Left in their attempt to demonize this beautiful flag that represents our people.